Introduction

 2. Automation of Routine Tasks

 - Using AI to handle tasks like coming up with first ideas and giving instant feedback can really help writers save a lot of time, so they can focus more on the main parts of their stories.
-It kind of takes care of the boring stuff in the background while you work on the important details.
+It takes care of the boring stuff in the background while you work on the important details.

 3. Advancements in Technology